 - Low productivity

 High vulnerability means a reaction to any situation concerning the change in agricultural factors.

 If the country witnesses low rainfall in a month, then the resulting impact will be low levels of output and high rates of crop failure.

 Low productivity levels were witnessed, and the levels of output declined irrespective of a large area for cultivation.

 Here are some factors that led to the stagnation of the agriculture sector.

-- The Indian economy was facing the adverse effects of the Zamindari system, the practice of making farmers work and collect rent as tax irrespective of the situation.
+- The Indian economy was facing the adverse effects of the zamindari system, which is the practice of making farmers work and collect rent as tax, irrespective of the situation.

-- Scarcity of agricultural resources helps in creating stagnancy in agriculture.
+- The scarcity of agricultural resources led to the stagnancy in agriculture.

 Agricultural Sector during the Independence